tvquizphd/abeci/README.md

 If the `effects/source.p` file is missing,
   - The script uses Google's English Corpus of all books published in 2008.
-  - The script will wiret an `effects/source.p` to speed up future calls to the script.
+  - The script will write an `effects/source.p` to speed up future calls to the script.

 it also:
   - writes a log file such as `2022-04-07T0200.log`.